davecoffin/party/README.md

 </GridLayout>
 ```

-Ok this works but doesn’t do much.
+Ok this works but doesn't do much.
 Lets at least make it look a little nicer.
 This is a party app, so lets add a disco ball.
 I downloaded an image and brought it into `App_Resources/iOS`.
 We can use web images as `src`, but so this app can be offline we downloaded the image and brought it right into our project.
 For images in the App Resources folder, we refer to it with this syntax: `res://imagename.png`.

 ```
 <GridLayout class="page">